Axobot-org/Axobot/docs/moderator.rst

 **Syntax:** :code:`cases search <case ID>`

 This command allows you to search for a case from its identifier.
 The identifiers are unique for the whole bot, so you can't see them all.
-However, the ZBot support team has access to all the cases (without being able to modify them)

 .. warning:: The case is returned in an embed, which means that the bot must have "`Embed Links <perms.html#embed-links>`__" permission to send it correctly.